siqiang-ng/tp/docs/DeveloperGuide.md

     4. Test case: `taskdelete 2 a` <br>
         Expected: No task is deleted.
 Error message stating that there are no tasks under the indicated tag is shown in the status message.

-#### Clearing tasks
+#### Clears completed tasks

-1. Clearing the tasks from a tag while all the tags are being shown
+1. Clearing the completed tasks from a tag while all the tags are being shown

     1. Prerequisites: List all tags using the `taglist` command.
-For the following test cases, assume that the first tag has 1 task, while the other tags have none.
+For the following test cases, assume that the first tag has 2 completed tasks, while the other tags have none.

     2. Test case: `taskclear 1` <br>
-        Expected: All the tasks in the first tag in the list is deleted.
+        Expected: All the completed tasks in the first tag in the list are deleted.
 Details of deleted tasks is shown in the status message.

     3. Test case: `taskclear 1` (repeating the same command) <br>
         Expected: Error message stating that there are no tasks under the indicated tag is shown in the status message.